taicki/omnibox-timer/README.md

 ## Install
 Please visit [chrome web store][4].

-## Examples
+## Timer commands
 * `10 Lunch` : the default unit is minute.
 This timer will ring in 10 minutes.
 * `30s` : 30 seconds
 * `20m Go home` : 20 minutes
 * `1h meeting` : 1 hour

 ## More commands
 * `show` or `options` : opens Options page.

+## UI
+* Browser Action
+  * You will see Omnibox Timer icon next to Omnibox.
+  * Hide: If you right-click the icon, you can see an option to hide this icon.
+  * Click: if you click the icon, chrome will open Options page.
+  * Feedback: you will see 'add' or 'error' from the icon when you type any commands to Omnibox Timer.
+* Options
-This page shows timers you created, statistics and options you can select.
+  * This page shows timers you created, statistics and options you can select.
+  * You can open this page from Omnibox command, Browser Action icon or Chrome Settings page.

 ## Media files
 I used the icons from [this page][2] introduced in [this